Historical metrics definitions - Amazon Connect

 Online time

 Total time that an agent spent with their CCP set to a status other than Offline.
 This includes any time spent in a custom status.
-This metric can't be grouped or filtered by queue, phone number, or channels.
+When you create a historical metrics reports, this metric can't be grouped or filtered by queue, phone number, or channels.

 • Type: String